fjalalvand/logic_circuit/syllabus.md

 title: Syllabus
 permalink: /syllabus/
 ---

-Please find the syllbaus [here](/static_files/materials/Syllabus.pdf).
 Course goals:
  Introduction to the principles of digital circuit design and systems, how to analyze and troubleshoot them lesson results:
  Students who successfully complete this course will have a good insight into:
 1- Fundamental understanding of digital systems and circuits 2-Design of digital systems
 3- Analysis of digital systems